sumandeb003/GraphGPS4HT/README.md

 ]
 ```

+**Note:** If the node features (or edge features) are categorical or discrete, the features need to be one-hot encoded.
+The primary goal of one-hot encoding in this context is to convert discrete, categorical features into a format that can be more easily utilized by machine learning models, especially neural networks.

 **`edge_index`:** a 2xN matrix, where N is the number of edges.
 The first row represents the source nodes, and the second row represents the target nodes.